danielehc/katacoda-scenarios/vault-consul-tls/intro.md

 - Start a Vault dev instance
 - Create a policy in Vault to allow certificate generation
-- Enable PKI engine in Vault
+- Enable the PKI engine in Vault
 - Initialize the CA and generate an intermediate certificate
 - Generate certificates for your Consul servers
 - Use consul-template to retrieve certificates at runtime